Berry Fruit Salad (with Honey-Lime Dressing)

 This post may contain affiliate links.
 Please read our disclosure policy.

 This Berry Fruit Salad made with strawberries, blueberries, blackberries and raspberries is tossed in a honey lime dressing with fresh mint.
-It’s perfect for summer!
+It only takes 15 minutes to make and is perfect for spring and summer!

 Remember those sad little fruit cups you used to get with your cafeteria lunch in elementary school?
 The ones with the bright red piece of cherry and those gross mushy grapes?
 What a sad excuse for a fruit salad those were.

 A fruit salad should be made with the freshest, sweetest fruit you can find.
 Not something that came from a can.
-This Berry Fruit Salad with honey lime dressing and mint is my idea of the best summer fruit salad!
+My berry fruit salad with honey lime dressing and mint is my idea of the best summer fruit salad!
+It’s a must make for Mother’s Day and the 4th of July!

 How to Make Berry Fruit Salad